cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 }
 ```

-### Starport files
+### Starport's modus operandi

 Starport puts the different Protobuf messages into different files depending on their use:

 * `query.proto`: for the objects related to reading the state.
 Starport modifies this file as you add queries.
 * `tx.proto`: for the objects that relate to updating the state.
 As you have only defined storage elements with `--no-message`, it is empty for now.
 The file will be modified as you add transaction-related elements.
 * `genesis.proto`: for the genesis.
 Starport modifies this file according to how your new storage elements evolve.
 * `next_game.proto` and `stored_game.proto`: separate files created once that remain untouched by Starport after their creation.
-You are free to modify them but be careful with the numbering.
+You are free to modify them but be careful with the [numbering](https://developers.google.com/protocol-buffers/docs/overview#assigning_field_numbers).

 Files updated by Starport include comments like: